 Nothing is more stressful when you’re hosting than not being able to find what you need.
 Well before you host an event, organize your space.
 For Thanksgiving, focus on organizing your kitchen, specifically your pantry and all of your tools for cooking and serving the food.

 Don’t wait until the last minute to start deep cleaning before your guests arrive.
-Spend some time cleaning a few days in before the holiday so that it will be easy to tidy up again the day of the event.
+Spend some time cleaning before the holiday so that it will be easy to tidy up again the day of the event.

 You might also want to consider hiring a pro to come in and clean for you so that you can focus on other tasks.